 I named it as Blog Images & Screenshots.
 See the next option.
-Pinterest wants to know that whether it is a public or secret board.
-There is no need of availing your screenshots other content images to the public.
+Pinterest wants to know whether it is a public or secret board.
+There is no need for availing your screenshots to the public.
 They will be accessible from your blog’s Pinterest board.
 So make it secret.

 Images from secret boards won’t show up anywhere on Pinterest including your Pins section.
 Only you and other board members can view and edit them.
 We should set the said board as secret on the grounds of traffic too.
 As a result of that, users can access your blog images just from the board of your blog where they are connected to the site as well.
 Otherwise, people may repin the images through the newly created board and you will lose the traffic.

 2. Add contributors

 If you are running a multi-author blog or want to assign a person for uploading images, invite them to join the board.